 MACLELLAN & CO., BANKERS & BROKERS, ST. JOHN, N. B. EVERY kind of legitimate Banking done, and all the facilities of an Incorporated Bank afforded to Depositors and Customers.
-Jun.
-23 (Sundays excepted) as follows :-LUKE STEWART, SHIP BROKER & COMMISSION MERCHANT SAINT JOHN.
-Chatham, NEW BRUNSWICK.
-WILLIAM J. FRASER.
-COMMISSION MERCHANT, IMPORTER AND DEALER IN TEAS, SUGARS MOLASSES, &C colonial and through Tickets are issued at Chatham Station to all Stations on the Intercolonial, and HEAD OF TOBIN'S SOUTH WHARF, freight is despatched therefrom to all points North UPPER WATER STREET.
-All freight for transportation over this road, if above Fourth (4th) Class, will be taken delivery of at the Union Wharf, Chatham, and forwarded free HALIFAX N.S.
-CONSIGNMENTS PROMPTLY ATTENDED TO. of Truckage, Custom House Entry or other charges.
-R. R. CALL, General Agent SHIP BROKER, AND COMMISSION MERCHANT, Newcastle, Miramichi, N. B. W. & R. Brodie.
-GENERAL DEALERS IN PRODUCE AND PROVISIONS.
-No. 16, ARTHUR STREET, Commission Merchants Next the Bank of Montreal.
+LUKE STEWART, SHIP BROKER & COMMISSION MERCHANT SAINT JOHN.
+NEW BRUNSWICK.
+WILLIAM J. FRASER, COMMISSION MERCHANT IMPORTER AND DEALER IN TEAS, SUGARS MOLASSES, &C HEAD OF TOBIN'S SOUTH WHARF, UPPER WATER STREET, HALIFAX N.S.
+CONSIGNMENTS PROMPTLY ATTENDED TO.
+R. R. CALL, General Agent SHIP BROKER, AND COMMISSION MERCHANT, Newcastle, Miramichi, N. B.

+W. & R. Brodie.
+GENERAL Commission Merchants

+DEALERS IN PRODUCE AND PROVISIONS.
+No. 16, ARTHUR STREET, Next the Bank of Montreal.

 QUEBEC.

 Kotels.

 TORRYBURN HOUSE, Nearly opposite the Ferry, Chatham, JOHN McGOWAN, - - - Proprietor.
-THE above Hotel, having been fitted up and furnished in first class style, is now open for the accommodation of Permanent and Transient Good Stabling on the Premises.

-WAVERLEY HOTEL NEWCASTLE, ------MIRAMICHI, N E THIS HOUSE has lately been refurnished, and every ossible arrangement made to ensure the con of travelers LIVERY STABLES, WITH GOOD OUTFIT ON THE PREMISES.
+THE above Hotel, having been fitted up and furnished in first class style, is now open for he accommodation of Permanent and Transient WAVERLEY HOTEL NEWCASTLE, ------MIRAMICHI, N B LIVERY STABLES, WITH GOOD OUTFIT ON THE PREMISES.
 ALEX.
 STEWART.
-Canada House CHATHAM, NEW BRUNSWICK.
+Late of Waverly House, St. John.)
+Proprietor Canada House CHATHAM, NEW BRUNSWICK.
 WM.
-JOHNSTON, - - - PROPRIETOR Manufr's, Builders, etc. CONSIDERABLE outlay has been made on this House to make it a first-class Hotel, and travelers will find it a desirable temporary residence, both as regards location and comfort.
+JOHNSTON, - - - PROPRIETOR.
+CONSIDERABLE outlay has been made on this House to make it a first-class Hotel, and travelers will find it a desirable temporary residence, both as regards location and comfort.
 It is situated within two minutes walk of Steamboat Lending, and opposite Telegraph and Post Offices.
-The Proprietor returns thanks to the Public for the encouragement given him in the past, and will endeavor, by courtesy and attention, to merit th GOOD STABLING ON THE PREMISES ROYAL HOTEL, King Square.
-HAVE much pleasure in informing my numer-ous friends and the public generally, that I have leased the Hotel formerly known as the "CONTI-NENTAL," and thoroughly renovated the same, making it, as the "ROYAL" always had the repu-Excellent Bill of Fare, First-class Wines, Liquor and Cigars, and superior accommodation.
+The Proprietor returns thanks to the Public for the encouragement given him in the past, and will endeavor, by courtesy and attention, to merit the same in the future.
+GOOD STABLING ON THE PREMISES ROYAL HOTEL, HAVE much pleasure in informing my numerous friends and the public generally, that I have leased the Hotel formerly known as the "CONTINENTAL," and thoroughly renovated the same, making it, as the "ROYAL" always had the reputation of heavy and the same of th Excellent Bill of Fare, First-class Wines, Liquor and Cigars, and superior accommodation.
 Blackhall's Livery Stable attached.